nghiaho12/shape_game/README.md

 Point your browser to http://localhost:8000.

-# Android
+## Android
 ```
 docker build -f Dockerfile.android -t shape_game_android .
 docker run --rm --network=host shape_game_android
 ```

-Point your browser to http://localhost:8000 on your Android device and download the APK.
+Point your browser to http://[IP of host]:8000 on your Android web browser and download the APK.

 # Credits
 Sound assets